vorakl/vorakl.github.io/src/content/pages/about.rst

 * Automation and Programming
 * Networks and Systems Engineering
 * Performance tunning and Troubleshooting
-* ...and many, many other aspects of Systems Engineering and Operations
+* ...and many, many other aspects of Systems and Software Engineering

 .. |avatara| image:: {static}/files/ava-2019.jpg
    :width: 16%